plsdlr/SniffberryPI/README.md

    https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131017

-4. Put the shellscript, python script and supercollider programm in your default user folder
+4. Put the shellscript, python script and supercollider script in your default user folder

 5. Let the shellscript execute as startup or execute it yourself